Friday, April 29, 2016

 Indeed, when we checked the delicate flagged areas at the end of the day,

-every patch of sacred flora seemed fine.
+every patch of original surviving flora seemed fine.

 Miraculously.